 We met Anna at Suwon Station at 11.10am so that we could catch the free shuttle bus from there to the village and after a twenty minute drive along some very unfamiliar roads we made it there.
 At the opening part of the village their are some old style Korean houses which you can look in and as you start going further in there are some interesting exhibits and also examples of Korean art.

 Back the way we came through the amusement park we headed towards the village itself, but not before finding a lake which was nicely frozen over and which had been set up with several Korean games on there.
 These were the traditional 'spinning top' game (as seen at the palace I'd visited in the summer) as well as a rather novel take on ice skating which basically involved a couple of skate blades being attached to a piece of wood.
-The way to get yourself around was to use a pair or small pick-axe looking devices for leverage but as Charlie discovered, these didn't work too well in the thick snow which surrounded the frozen water.

 After the lake started to get over crowded with excitable school children we headed to the actual village itself to look around.
 It was intereting to see what had been made out of the old houses but soon it became way too cold for us to be spending time standing still so we headed for warmer climbs in the form of a restaurant.